Armenian Philanthropic Society of Baku: Legacy

 Prominent Azerbaijani writer and publicist Hasan bey Zardabi admired the efforts of the Armenian community.
 Zardabi expressed discontent over the failures of the Muslim population in Baku to construct their own philanthropic organization in 1871.
-In 1905 issue of the Hayat newspaper, Zardabi recalled his failed attempts to open a philanthropic organization and exclaimed, "Brothers, compare us with our Armenian neighbors!"
+In a 1905 issue of the Hayat newspaper, Zardabi recalled his failed attempts to open a philanthropic organization and exclaimed, "Brothers, compare us with our Armenian neighbors!"

 The library was considered the richest in Transcaucasia by the Union of Soviet Writers.